Welcome to the International Ocean Colour Coordinating Group

 The IOCCG is an affiliated project of the Scientific Committee on Oceanic Research (SCOR) and an associate member of CEOS.
 The activities of the IOCCG are supported by national space agencies and other organisations, and by infrastructure support from SCOR and the Bedford Institute of Oceanography (Department of Fisheries and Oceans, Canada) where the IOCCG Project Office is hosted.

-GOCI Toolbox (GTBX) on Snap in-person ocean colour training course at the 45th COSPAR Scientific Assembly in Busan, South Korea, on 18 July from 9 am – 12 pm.
-Sign-up here
+In-person at the 45th COSPAR Scientific Assembly, Busan, South Korea, 18 July from 9 am – 12 pm.

 Start typing and press Enter to search